Home

 through the goodness of Norris D Beith OBE, its Chairman.

-Perhaps most significantly, the name and spirit is continued in the local Sea Cadet Unit, the Training Ship St Christopher.
+Perhaps most significantly, the name and spirit is continued in the local Sea Cadet Unit, the T.S.
+St Christopher.
 As a charity aimed at encouraging local youngsters to take an active and constructive part in the community, using the traditions of the Royal Navy.
-Its staff and cadets regularly attend events in the local area including fetes, shows, parades & memorial services.
+Its staff and cadets regularly attend events in the local area including shows, memorial services and other events.